Dynamics and dose response in scaffold ligand binding: Introduction

-In immunotherapy, it is also important to understand what is the optimal dose of antibody $\SY$, in the sense of maximizing formation of the fully formed complex ``$\SYABC$'' as a function of $Y_{\text{tot}}$.
-The intuition is that for small amounts of $Y_{\text{tot}}$ there will be few complexes possible, but, for huge amounts of scaffold compared to ligands, ligands will rapidly bind to separate scaffolds, not allowing the opportunity for complete complexes to form.
-One might view this bimodality as reflecting a ``competition'' among the ligands for binding to the ``resource'' (scaffold).
-In the analogous ``bispecific'' problem in which there are just two ligands, see for example~\cite{2024_bispecific}, this response is known to be bimodal, reaching a maximum value at exactly one value of $Y_{\text{tot}}$.
-We believe that a similar theorem holds for the trispecific case, and have confirmed this conjecture numerically for random values of ligand.
-We provide a mathematical proof only for the symmetric case: $A_{\text{tot}}=B_{\text{tot}}=C_{\text{tot}}$ and all binding and unbinding rates equal.
+In many applications, it is important to understand what the ``optimal'' scaffold dose $Y_{\text{tot}}$ is, in the sense of that maximizing the steady state concentration of the fully formed complex (for example, $\SYABC$ when $m=3$).
+The intuition is that for small amounts of $Y_{\text{tot}}$ there will be few complexes possible, but, for very large amounts of scaffold compared to ligands, ligands will rapidly bind to separate scaffolds, thus not allowing the opportunity for complete complexes to form.
+One might view this biphasic behavior as reflecting a competition among the ligands for binding to a ``resource'' (scaffold).
+In Section~\ref{sec:biphasic}, we provide our main result, Theorem~\ref{theo:biphasic_general}, which shows that this biphasic behavior is always true, as long as there are $m\geq2$ ligands.

-We remark that the independent binding assumption may not always be valid in applications.
-For example, in the synthetic biology example illustrated in Figure~\ref{fig:trispecific}, promoter binding is facilitated by the previous binding of the two other components, which in effect makes the problem analogous to the bispecific antibody problem.
-Also, depending on the time scale of the processes, one might want to account for production and degradation/dilution of the various players (ligands and/or scaffold).
-These additional processes are particularly relevant in that example, and are included in the model studied in~\cite{ManojDelVecchio2022CDC}.